Big-Shu-Nim/My-PNM-Practice-Challenges/README.md

 So I decided to practice 30mintes everyday:

-    1. The things I learned in the past for manipulating datasets(since 2022.02.25)
+    1. The things I learned in the past for manipulating datasets(2021.10.01~12.20)
     2. I will upload next learning material later(?)